indirect/andre.arko.net/_posts/2020-04-16-sustainable-work-from-home-while-the-world-is-burning.md

 ---
-title: "Sustainable work from home while the world is burning"
+date: "2020-04-16T00:00:00Z"
-layout: post
+title: Sustainable work from home while the world is burning
 ---

 <small>This post was originally given as a talk for <a href="https://www.cloudcity.io">Cloud City</a>.
 The [slides](https://speakerdeck.com/indirect/engineering-teams-in-a-time-of-corona) and [video](https://www.youtube.com/watch?v=L7UUNbySwkU) are also available.</small>